a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 date: 2018-08-22
 ---

 This project served as a wonderful playground for speech data collection and preprocessing as well as getting a 'deep'er understanding of how to apply deep learning neural networks.
-To see where the reprository is currently, click <a href = "https://github.com/a-n-rose/language-classifier">here.</a>
+To see where the repository is currently, click <a href = "https://github.com/a-n-rose/language-classifier">here.</a>

 My main goal was to build a classifier that could identify the type of language spoken.
 To start out, I decided to keep it simple, training a simple ANN on only two languages, English and German.
 That seemed to me a good starting off point.